nickhalmagyi/nickhalmagyi.github.io/_posts/2018-08-15-multiprocessing-in-python.md

 But first, something to get you in the mood...

 # Gratuitous Analogy
-Imagine if you will, that a happy couple are blessed with three delightful children and for the upcoming family vacation, they generously bought an Ipad for them to share.
+Imagine if you will, a happy couple blessed with three delightful children and for the upcoming family vacation, they generously bought an Ipad for them to share.

 **Kids:** Wow, thanks Mum and Dad, you're the best!